 With CloudCheckr, users can manage the cost, security, and compliance of their public cloud.
 It also offers a VMware-to-AWS migration service.
 But the platform’s multi-level pricing structure can confuse some customers.
 Others feel CloudCheckr is overkill for their current cloud adoption stage.

-This quick guide walks you through cloud management tools like CloudCheckr.
+This guide walks you through cloud management tools that serve as CloudCheckr alternatives.
 These CloudCheckr competitors also offer:

 - Right-sizing computing resources